s2quake/libplanet/CONTRIBUTING.md

  -  *Libplanet.Tests*: Unit tests for the *Libplanet* project.
 See the *Tests* section below.

- -  *Libplanet.Action.Tests*: Unit tests for the *Libplanet.Action* project.
+ -  *Libplanet.State.Tests*: Unit tests for the *Libplanet.State* project.

  -  *Libplanet.Net.Tests*: Unit tests for the *Libplanet.Net* project.